 - Research has shown that “Following the elliptical exercise training program, significant increases were found for both joint torques and powers such that the MS patients gait parameters moved closer to those of the healthy controls and were no longer significantly different.
 These results agree with our hypothesis and provide exhilarating support for the use of elliptical exercise training as a rehabilitation tool for MS patients.”

-I’ve spent a ton of money, time and mental energy searching for, finding and purchasing products, sessions, therapies and equipment.
-The craziest part is that 17 out of the 24 entries listed above, I discovered completely on my own!
+As you can see, I’ve spent a ton of money, time and mental energy searching for, finding and purchasing products, sessions, therapies and equipment.
+The craziest part is that 21 out of the 29 entries listed above, I discovered completely on my own!

 When you’re diagnosed with a disease you’re not handed a pamphlet that tells you what to try as your functional, day-to-day life deteriorates.
 Instead, you spend most of your appointment discussing the latest pharmaceuticals on the market or being tested.
 You spend the remaining time discussing the shitty, side effects of said drug options.
 Then because you tripped and took a header on the way to your car outside your neurologist’s office, you go straight home and hit the internet for more options to help with your Igor-like gait.

-Even when I’ve gone to Physical Therapy I wasn’t given orthotic options unless I specifically asked.
-I had them delivered to my home, would try them out myself and return them without any professional assistance.
+Even when I’ve gone to Physical Therapy I was never given orthotic options unless I specifically asked for them myself.
+I had them delivered to my home, would try them out alone and return them without any professional assistance.